OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Experiments

 \textbf{Datasets}.
 The experiments are conducted on a special scenario dataset and five real-world datasets.

 \begin{itemize} \item Special scenario dataset.
 We have constructed an artificial dataset consisting of 24 evaluator-sensitive cases specifically designed for the evaluation of TAD.
-These cases are categorized into 9 distinct scenarios, each crafted to emphasize up to two evaluator characteristics.
-By leveraging the special scenario dataset, we can effectively demonstrate the limitations of various evaluation methods in a clear and concise manner.
+These cases are categorized into 9 distinct scenarios, each crafted to emphasize one or two evaluator characteristics.
+By leveraging the special scenario dataset, we can effectively demonstrate the limitations of various evaluators in a clear and concise manner.